Skip to main content

 You can file a complaint under the FWPA if at least one of the following statements is true:

-• I was denied a written contract from the hiring entity, or the contract did not include all of the required information.
+• I was denied a written contract from the contracting entity, or the contract did not include all of the required information.

 • I did not receive full payment for the services by the due date in the contract, or if the due date is not specified, within 30 days of completing the services outlined in the contract.